 A couple of Robert Trent Jones Snr layouts to the west of St Louis are amongst the best offerings in the state: Old Warson debuted in 1954, hosting the 1971 Ryder Cup and Bellerive first opened for play in 1960, holding the US Open in 1965 and the USPGA Championship in 1992.
 C.B.
 Macdonald’s seminal St Louis Country Club course is a fine example of Golden Age architecture from before the First World War and fully deserves its position towards the top of the Missouri rankings.

-(already home to the Fazio-designed Buffalo Ridge Springs course,
+(home to the Fazio-designed Buffalo Ridge Springs course,

 Gary Player’s 13-hole Mountain Top short course, and a par-3 layout

-Crenshaw design called Ozark National in play by the end of 2018,
+Crenshaw design called Ozarks National in 2019,

 Our Missouri Best In State Rankings were last updated in July 2018.
 Click the link to read the story.